Yohh/obsidian-simple-sketch/README.md

 I am actively working on the following features and improvements:

 -   **Enhanced Drawing Tools**: Adding more shapes and tools for better sketching capabilities.
--   **Undo/Redo Functionality**: Implementing undo and redo actions to improve user experience.
--   **Save in vault**: Allow to save the sketch in vault directory.
 -   **bugfix**: Fixing issues related to drawing precision and performance.

 This plugin is a contribution to the Obsidian community, and I work on it in my free time.
 As a result, I may be slow to react if anything is asked.
 Thank you for your understanding and patience.